jonsag/ardHydroponic/README.md

 * Reset the ESP module
 * Reset system
 * Toggle the serial debugging output.
 Will go back to the setting in config.h after a restart.
+* Print the IP of the ESP module

 #### Actions